 “The killers were actually about to walk out the front door and leave, and he turned into the cul-de-sac and interrupted them leaving,” said Sgt.
 Horsley.
 “If he had been five seconds later he would have driven right into the suspects walking out here into the driveway.”
 (It makes sense why Jason would assume the showing was just getting underway or perhaps still in progress.
 All Jason saw was people at the front who turned around and shut the door.)

 Instead, he tells police the couple turned around and closed the door.

 Approximately 20 minutes later Zailo texts Lindsay: “Are you okay?”
 No answer.
-(I can understand Jason growing a little uneasy since it’s now been 20 minutes since he saw the couple and he has not seen anyone leave.
-He was parked by the only exit by car from the property)
+(I can understand Jason growing a little uneasy under the circumstances)

 “They then go and try the door because they’re becoming concerned,” said Sgt.
 Horsley.
 “And it’s at the moment that they realize the front door to the home is locked that he becomes alarmed.”
-(I can understand Jason going into panic mode because the door was locked, Lindsay did not respond to his texts, phone calls, doorbell, calling out her name, etc. He had not seen the couple leave so in his mind he might have believed something was wrong.
+(I can understand Jason going into panic mode because the door was locked, Lindsay had not responded to his texts, phone calls, doorbell, calling out her name, etc. He had not seen the couple leave either so in his mind, he might have believed something was wrong.
 A perfectly reasonable assumption for a caring boyfriend to have.)

 At 6:05 p.m., Jason Zailo calls police to express his concern.(calling to request a welfare check is very common when people are concerned about someone.
-Jason had every reason to be concerned because it had now been 20 minutes since he saw the couple enter the house, his girlfriend did not respond to his text, the front door was LOCKED, and no one was answering)
+It’s reasonable to believe Jason was concerned.)

 Then, as seen in police video recorded at the crime scene shortly after the murder, Zailo tells investigators how his friend entered through the back and let him in through the front.

 “The second he unlocked it I pushed it open.
 Uh, he was already in front of me, and I said ‘I’m running upstairs,’ and I was yelling ‘Lindsay, Lindsay, Lindsay,” Zailo says in the video.
 (There is nothing unusual about Jason’s actions in my opinion.
 He was really concerned about his girlfriend at that point.
 I would do the same under the same circumstances.
-It had now been close to 30 minutes since he saw the couple, he did not see them leave, his girlfriend never answered his texts, they found the back patio door open, and the front door was locked.
-His friend unlocked the front door from inside.
-Jason put his hand on it and pushed it open like any normal person would have done under those circumstances.
-Very normal behaviour.
-What was Jason supposed to do, stand there and wait for his friend to open it for him?
-Why, when Jason was in a panic?
 Why wouldn’t Jason run straight upstairs?
-His friend had just walked along the main area of the house and unlocked the door and he had not SEEN ANYTHING, so perfectly reasonable for Jason to want to run upstairs.
-Once Jason got to the top of the stairs the master bedroom was right there and he could see Lindsay’s body on the floor.
-He did not have to go searching for the bedroom like some allude to.
-So, Jason’s actions are perfectly reasonable given the circumstances.
-He seriously believed something was wrong.)
+His friend had just walked along the main area of the home and unlocked the door and he had not seen Lindsay, (see floor plan Photos) so perfectly reasonable for Jason to want to run upstairs.
+Once Jason reached the top of the stairs the master bedroom was in plain sight and he could see Lindsay’s body on the floor.
+Jason did not have to go searching for the bedroom like the conspiracists suggest.
+So, Jason’s actions are perfectly reasonable given the circumstances.)

 From there, Zailo says he ran straight to the master bedroom, where he found Lindsay’s body and called police again at 6:11 p.m.